supertsy5/line-length-checker-vscode/README.md

-# line-length-highlighter README
+# line-length-checker README

-Will look at all lines, if the length is too high, you will get a cute litle notification
+It will check through all files that you have opened. if some lines are too long, you will get a warning.

-### 0.0.1
-Initial

-### 0.0.2
-* removed launch log
-* added number the line that errors

-### 0.0.3
-* cleaned up code